jpetazzo/mume/README.md

 After creating a character, you can:

-- set one bazillion useful aliases with `#read aliases` (it will take a minute to set them all)
+- set one bazillion useful aliases with `#textin aliases` (it will take a minute to set them all)
 - perhaps change the character set back to ASCII with `change charset ascii`
 - perhaps re-enable twiddleprompts with `change prompt twiddle`